-Kentucky Colon Cancer Screening Program
+Kentucky Colon Cancer Prevention Program

-The Kentucky Colon Cancer Screening Program is a population-based public health initiative to reduce new cases of colon cancer, along with associated disability and death, with the involvement of state, regional and local health professionals.
+The Kentucky Colon Cancer Prevention Program is a population-based public health initiative to reduce new cases of colon cancer, along with associated disability and death, with the involvement of state, regional and local health professionals.

 ||Colon Cancer: General Information